-Pumpkin Spice Hair Is The Season's Hottest Color Trend
+Pumpkin Spice Hair Is The Season's Spiciest Color Trend

 One reason to love this color: It can be customized to flatter different skin tones and hair textures. "[The color] is a nice switch up for the new season," Francis says.
 "Your skin tone changes; you lose your tan.
 So what was working for you in the summer isn't really going to work with you in the winter."

 To make pumpkin spice hair really pop, Frances recommends finishing off with a warmer gloss that complements your skin tone.
+Check out the Amika Flash Instant Shine Hair Gloss Mask ($35, Sephora) or the IGK Expensive Hi-Shine Gloss Treatment ($29, Sephora).
 The treatment is applied on wet hair after it's been shampooed and is left on for 20 minutes.
 It's an easy extra step that extends the longevity of your color and adds that illustrious just-left-the-salon shine.